Andrea-vicari/Deploy-Mern-API-Render/README.md

 ## 💡 TODO
-* Try to avoid the duration function
+* Set a Users ruote to the server
-* Re-create the bg-color effect
-* Delete the Bootstrap btn in order to correctly work
-* Go on, now it plays MP3

 ===================
 #### BackEnd folder